agarwan1/Java_Codeacademy/Variables/README.md

 ints hold positive numbers, negative numbers, and zero.
 They do not store fractions or numbers with decimals in them.
 The int data type allows values between -2,147,483,648 and 2,147,483,647, inclusive.
-To declare a variable of type int, we use the intkeyword before the variable name:<br/>
+To declare a variable of type int, we use the intkeyword before the variable name: <br/>
 `// int variable declaration
 int yearJavaWasCreated;
 // assignment
 yearJavaWasCreated = 1996;`

+Data Types:
+*int
+   *Whole number, int primitive data type that hold positive numbers, negative numbers and zero.
+No decimals.
+The int data type allows values between -2,147,483,648 and 2,147,483,647, inclusive.
+     *int age;   int yearCodecademyWasFounded = 2011;
+*double
+   *Double primitive data type can hold decimals plus very small and large numbers.
+The maximum value is 1.797,693,134,862,315,7 E+308, which is approximately 17 followed by 307 zeros.
+The minimum value is 4.9 E-324, which is 324 decimal places!
+     *double price = 8.99;
+*boolean